Need Answers?

 Diets don’t work!
 There are many on the market that make various claims with questionable results.
 What is required is a change in lifestyle.

 From my research, the Mediterranean style of eating is the way to go.
 Plenty of vegetables, salads, and some fruit.
 Fish, nuts, and plant-based foods are the preferred protein source, with only limited amounts of red meat and the avoidance of refined or processed foods.
 If you shop in supermarkets, avoid the central aisles, and shop the periphery.
 Read the labels and avoid foods that contain high levels of sugar and salt.
 Avoid highly processed white bread, look for multigrain with little salt and sugar.
+Discover the free app Yuka that will tell you whether a product with a barcode is healthy or not.
+If it doesn’t rate good or excellent, don’t buy it.

 -